adnuguk/adnuguk.github.io/input/blog/2011-11-30-adnuguk-december-2011-meeting.markdown

 He has written hundreds of articles product/book reviews: The Delphi Magazine, International Developer, ASPToday, Developers Group magazine, MSDN Flash and Computer Headline have published his work.
 He specialises in all things related to .NET, C#, Borland Delphi, XML/Web Services, XSLT, Test-Driven Development, Extreme Programming, agile methods and Scrum.

 In his career to date, Craig has written cost estimating software for the oil and gas industry and asset valuation software for local councils and the Ministry of Defence.
-He’s currently writing measurement management software for a major Scottish power company and a cost / risk model for a local environmental authority in Ireland.
+He's currently writing measurement management software for a major Scottish power company and a cost / risk model for a local environmental authority in Ireland.